jammsen/docker-palworld-dedicated-server/README.md

 3. Pull the latest version of the image with `docker pull jammsen/palworld-dedicated-server:latest`.
 4. Set up your own docker-compose.yml as per your requirements.
 Refer to the [Docker-Compose examples](#examples) section and the [Environment-Variables](#examples) section for more information.
 5. Start the container via `docker-compose up -d && docker-compose logs -f`.
 Watch the log, if no errors occur you can close the logs with ctrl+c.
-6. Enjoy your game!
+6. Happy gaming!

 ## Environment Variables

-**Important:** This section contains numerous environment variables to control your container behavior and game server settings.
-Due to the extensive control options, the settings are split into two parts for documentation: **Container Settings** and **Game Server Settings**.
+**Important:** In this section you will find a lot of environment variables to control your container-behavior and gameserver-settings.
+Due to the extensive control options, the settings are split into two parts for documentation: **Container-Settings** and **Gameserver-Settings**.

-## Container Settings
+## Container-Settings

 These settings control the behavior of the Docker container: